Women's League of Conservative Judaism

 As part of its commitment to further traditional Judaism, Women’s League has long been involved with social action on issues of social justice, human rights, and care for the poor, hungry, and homeless.
 The league has also been especially active in helping the Jewish blind through the Jewish Braille Institute.
 League women served as transcribers of Braille for the Jewish blind, and the first Hebrew-English prayer book in Braille was underwritten by the league in 1954.

 During World War II, the league was active in the Supplies for Overseas Survivors Drive and in collecting food and clothing for the Joint Distribution Committee.
 Members were also trained to assume needed tasks in many different areas, including serving as Red Cross instructors and air raid wardens.
-Sisterhoods in areas of war industry turned their social rooms into emergency hospitals, and some organized kosher kitchen units for civilian populations in the event of a catastrophe.
+Sisterhoods in areas of war industry turned their social rooms into emergency hospitals, and some organized Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher kitchen units for civilian populations in the event of a catastrophe.
 Concerned about the deteriorating condition for Jews in Nazi Germany and its occupied territories, beginning in 1933, Women’s League called for personal sacrifice on the part of its members to aid the war efforts.

 Israel has always been a high priority for the organization.
 In 1923, National Convention delegates voted unanimously “for unqualified support of all agencies engaged in the upbuilding of Palestine.”
 By 1926, the league had embarked on a project to raise funds for the construction of the Yeshurun Synagogue in Jerusalem.
 Since the creation of the State of Israel, Women’s League has continued its unwavering support, passing resolutions supporting the need for foreign aid and security and criticizing the Arab boycott and propaganda and United Nations discriminatory policies.